 Looking ahead to an Oregon State Conflict-Free Mineral Procurement Bill

-It is important to note that an Oregon Conflict-Free Mineral Policy can link to existing federal and/or international guidelines and reporting mechanisms that companies should already have implemented.
+An Oregon Conflict-Free Mineral Policy can link to existing international guidelines and reporting mechanisms that companies should already be implementing.
 Therefore, the infrastructure is already in place for implementing an Oregon policy and should not place an undue burden on the State or on businesses.

 The History and Future of Conflict Mineral Regulation